Baby gates are the first line of defense for keeping babies and toddlers out of areas that aren’t completely baby-safe.

 Our favorite is the…

 This wood and plastic gate is the favorite of the cheapie gates.
-It looks decently nice, is super easy to install, and has rubber bumpers to protect your walls.
+It looks decently nice, is super easy to install (pressure mounted), and has bumpers to protect your walls.
 Again, this is what I call a step over gate (for lack of a better term), which is not a great long-term solution for high traffic areas.
 But for temporary installations and low traffic areas?
-Yes, it works just fine.
+It works just fine.

-* Won’t work for older kids who need to get through the gate because they simply aren’t tall enough to climb over it.
+* This won’t work for older kids who need to get through the gate because they simply aren’t tall enough to climb over it.

 Walk-Through Baby Gates

-All things being equal, our #1 favorite baby gate is the North States Supergate Easy Close.
-This self-closing, one-handed open steel gate swings both ways, requires no assembly, and includes two extensions should you need to expand the width of the gate (up to 38.5″).
+All things being equal, our #1 favorite baby gate is the Toddleroo by North States Easy-Close.
+This self-closing, one-handed open steel gate swings both ways, has a hold-open feature, requires no assembly.
 Check, check, check!

 Whether you own a pet or not, the Carlson Extra-Wide Gate is another mommy-favorite baby gate, with a pet door.
 The pet door allows cats (and small dogs) to pass through, while keeping bigger dogs and small humans out.
 This is a great solution for the doorway leading to the room where you keep the cat’s food and litter box and other gross things you don’t want your baby/toddler getting into.

-The pressure-mounted gate setup is easy and fast; the one-touch release handle is very convenient (you see this gate a lot at daycares and such).
-Comes standard with two extensions (a 6-in and a 4-in) for extra wide openings.
+The pressure-mounted gate setup is easy and fast, and the one-touch release handle is very convenient (you see this gate a lot at daycares and such).
+Comes standard with a 4-in extension kit for extra wide openings.

 Another mommy favorite, at 39.4″ (~1 meter) high, this extra-tall baby gate is perfect for those with tenacious climbers, older toddlers, and wily pets at home.
 Parents can open this gate with one hand, and best of all, it swings closed and locks automatically.
 Thus, this is a great gate for high-risk areas (but not for the top of stairs because it has a threshold).
 Banister gate adapters (y-shaped) sold separately.
 Perfect for the bottom of stairs.